 HOW IT WORKS: Each team is composed of 2 people.
-Each of these team members must, individually, catch and release a fish in each river before moving on to the next river.
+Each of these team members must, individually, catch and release a fish in each river.
 All fish must be measured and photographed in the measuring device provided by the 8 River Rodeo.
 The GOAL is for each of you to catch a fish in all 8 rivers over the course of two days.
 Sounds easy, right?
 Sign up now and see if you can do it!

 Friday Rivers: Colorado, Roaring Fork, Frying Pan, and Crystal

 Saturday Rivers: East, Taylor, Gunnison, and Spring Creek

 - Fly Fishing ONLY!

 - Fishing is allowed on all public waters for each river.
 NO PRIVATE WATER!

 - Teams consist of 2 people.
 Only 1 professional per team (a professional is anyone who has been paid to fish, i.e. guides, circuit competitors.
 If you sell or manufacture gear/ services ONLY you are not considered a “PRO” for this event.)